 The third verse is identical in arrangement to the second but with more minor subtle changes.
-This verse shows the first evidence of John’s maracas and Paul adds a nice touch by singing along with George’s descending guitar phrase in the seventh and eighth measure.
+This verse shows the first evidence of maracas and Paul adds a nice touch by singing along with George’s descending guitar phrase in the seventh and eighth measure.
 There is no ‘Beatle break’ at the end of the verse, however, Paul interjecting a double-tracked “heh, heh, hey” to introduce the guitar solo verse that follows.
-The aforementioned bass flub occurs in the fifth measure where Paul begins his syncopated three-note run too early, him catching himself and correcting it in the sixth measure.
+The aforementioned bass flub occurs in the fifth measure where John begins his syncopated three-note run too early, him catching himself and correcting it in the sixth measure.

 The guitar solo verse is next with all instruments playing as if it was a regular vocal verse.
-Paul adds one more double-tracked “hey” on the downbeat of the second measure and then excitedly begins his syncopated three-note bass run one measure early, beginning it in the fourth measure instead of the fifth.
-John’s maracas are in full bloom in the bridge, no doubt inspired by George’s impressive syncopated guitar solo.
+Paul adds one more double-tracked “hey” on the downbeat of the second measure and then John excitedly begins his syncopated three-note bass run one measure early, beginning it in the fourth measure instead of the fifth.
+The maracas are in full bloom in the bridge, no doubt inspired by George’s impressive syncopated guitar solo.
 Ringo even forgot to stop for the planned ‘Beatle break’ in the eighth measure, remnants of hi-hat and snare inadvertently making it onto the released product.
 No biggie!

 The bridge is now repeated, the most noticeable change being the addition of John and George (and Paul?) singing harmonized “ooh”s in the first four measures and “dit, dit” in the last four (not the naughty “tit, tit” as heard in “Girl”).
 The fifth verse then appears with yet different lyrics from all the others, the arrangement differing from the rest by the addition of “ooh” harmonies throughout.
 Paul sings along with George’s ending guitar phrase once again to round out the verse.

 The first verse is then repeated twice as the song fades away, Paul altering the melody line substantially from what he sang earlier, double-tracked all the way.
-With John’s maracas prominent in the mix through the fade-out, George continues playing his descending guitar phrase throughout all of the measures of the second repeat of the concluding verse, syncopating the phrase in the third and fourth measures in the rhythm track while playing it straight during the double-tracking, creating an interesting back-and-forth effect.
+With the maracas prominent in the mix through the fade-out, George continues playing his descending guitar phrase throughout all of the measures of the second repeat of the concluding verse, syncopating the phrase in the third and fourth measures in the rhythm track while playing it straight during the double-tracking, creating an interesting back-and-forth effect.